 Except for bankruptcy and federal court cases, you must live in Riverside County or you must have an existing case in a Riverside County Court for us to be able to assist you.
 Our Bankruptcy and Federal District Court Clinic serves anyone representing themselves whose case is or may be filed in the Bankruptcy or District Court for the Central District of California.

-Generally, if we have assisted the other party in the same matter, we cannot assist you unless the other party consents in writing.
+Generally, if we have assisted the other party in the same matter, we cannot assist you.